 Emma Willis is one of the UK’s foremost shirt-makers who founded ‘Style for Soldiers’ in 2008 to provide bespoke clothing and walking sticks for Armed Forces members as part of their rehabilitation.
 After hearing a BBC Radio 4 Documentary about recovering veterans, Emma realised that donations of clothing could provide a vital boost to their wellbeing and confidence.
 Further recognising the benefit high-quality suits could have for veterans in securing job interviews and marking the transition to civilian life, she subsequently established ‘Style for Soldiers’ to specially design suits for service personnel, with assistance from leading English brands such as ‘Marks & Spencer’, ‘Russell and Bromley’ and ‘Lock and Co Hatters’.
 The charity has since provided over 750 suits, 100 shoes and several hundred hats to veterans, as well as facilitating work placements and holding regular events bringing together members for networking and peer support, with the charity working closely alongside the NHS Veterans Trauma network.
-‘Style for Soldiers’ has also been supported by HRH The Prince of Wales, with leading fashion models including David Gandy serving as ambassadors for the charity.
+‘Style for Soldiers’ has also been supported by His Majesty, King Charles III, with leading fashion models including David Gandy serving as ambassadors for the charity.

 Emma is the latest recipient of the Points of Light award, which recognises outstanding volunteers who are making a change in their community and inspiring others.
 Each day, someone, somewhere in the country is selected to receive the award to celebrate their remarkable achievements.
 Emma was invited to Downing Street to the International Women’s Day reception, where she received her award and met the Prime Minister.